-This evening, enjoy dinner on board.
+This evening, enjoy a Vietnamese cultural performance specially arranged for the Ocean Odyssey, with dinner on board.

 Explore more of Ho Chi Minh City

 We’ve left this morning free so you can pursue your own interests here in Saigon.
 Perhaps you’ll nibble on exotic street food at the Ben Tranh Market, where your choices range from savory spring rolls to skewers of tarantulas and everything in between!
 Step back in time at the War Remnants Museum, or admire the masterworks at the Fine Arts Museum.
-Your onboard Destination Manager can assist with all your plans.
+Your onboard Vantage Concierge can assist with all your plans.
 You'll enjoy lunch on board before the Ocean Odyssey departs Ho Chi Minh City, bound for Sihanoukville, Cambodia.
 Tonight, enjoy the Captain’s Gala Reception and Dinner.